MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ### Will my Windows Server Datacenter Azure Edition guests activate on Azure Stack HCI?

 Yes, but you must use either Windows Server subscription-based AVMA, or else bring Windows Server Datacenter keys with **Software Assurance**.
-For BYOL, you can use either:
+For AHB, you can use either:

 - [AVMA client keys](/windows-server/get-started/automatic-vm-activation#avma-keys)
 - [KMS client keys](/windows-server/get-started/kms-client-activation-keys#generic-volume-license-keys-gvlk)

 ### Do I still need Windows Server CALs?

-Yes, you still need Windows Server CALs for BYOL, but not for Windows Server subscription.
+Yes, you still need Windows Server CALs for AHB, but not for Windows Server subscription.

 ### Do I need to be connected to the internet?